Qrexec: secure communication across domains

 (This page is about qrexec v3.
 For qrexec v2, see here.)

 The qrexec framework is used by core Qubes components to implement communication between domains.
 Qubes domains are strictly isolated by design.
 However, the OS needs a mechanism to allow the administrative domain (dom0) to force command execution in another domain (VM).
 For instance, when a user selects an application from the KDE menu, it should start in the selected VM.
 Also, it is often useful to be able to pass stdin/stdout/stderr from an application running in a VM to dom0 (and the other way around).
 (For example, so that a VM can notify dom0 that there are updates available for it).
-By default, Qubes allows VMs initiate such communications in specific circumstances.
-The qrexec framework generalizes this process by providing a remote procedure call (RPC) protocol for the Qubes architecture.
+By default, Qubes allows VMs to initiate such communications in specific circumstances.
+The qrexec framework generalizes this process by providing a remote procedure call (RPC) for the Qubes architecture.
 It allows users and developers to use and design secure inter-VM tools.

 Qrexec basics: architecture and examples

 Qrexec is built on top of vchan, a Xen library providing data links between VMs.
-During domain startup , a process named qrexec-daemon is started in dom0, and a process named qrexec-agent is started in the VM.
+During domain startup, a process named qrexec-daemon is started in dom0, and a process named qrexec-agent is started in the VM.
 They are connected over a vchan channel. qrexec-daemon listens for connections from a dom0 utility named qrexec-client.
 Let’s say we want to start a process (call it VMprocess) in a VM (someVM).
 Typically, the first thing that a qrexec-client instance does is to send a request to the qrexec-daemon, which in turn relays it to qrexec-agent running in someVM. qrexec-daemon assigns unique vchan connection details and sends them to both qrexec-client (in dom0) and qrexec-agent (in someVM). qrexec-client starts a vchan server, which qrexec-agent then connects to.
 Once this channel is established, stdin/stdout/stderr from the VMprocess is passed between qrexec-agent and the qrexec-client process.

 qrexec basics diagram